zakilur/helm-charts/docs/Deploy with Minikube.md

 A couple of Makefile targets provide a fast and easy way to standup Grey Matter on Minikube.

+#### Pre-Requisite

+- If you don't have the `envsubst` command you can get it with the `gettext` package on [Mac](https://stackoverflow.com/questions/23620827/envsubst-command-not-found-on-mac-os-x-10-8) or Linux.
+The command is required for using `make credentials`.

 Before starting via Minikube you need to supply your credentials for Decipher's Docker registry.
 These will be your Decipher LDAP credentials: email address and password.

 The `fresh` Makefile target runs `make credentials` and `make minikube`.